rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 GITHUB_PERSONAL_ACCESS_TOKEN=xxxXXX
 {{< /highlight >}}

 In any Node.js application, use the key in your source code with the following package: {{% a_blank "dotenv" "https://github.com/motdotla/dotenv" %}}.
 Follow their instructions to install it for your project.
-Usually, the process is only a `npm install dotenv`, followed by including `require('dotenv').config()` in your *index.js* file.
+Usually, the process is only a `npm install dotenv`, followed by including require('dotenv').config() or import 'dotenv/config'; in your index.js file..
 Afterward use the personal access token from the *.env* file in your *index.js* file.
 If you run into an error, just continue reading this section to learn how to fix it.

 {{< highlight javascript "hl_lines=3 10" >}}
 import ApolloClient from 'apollo-boost';